 The objective of the present study is to determine how experts view the justness of the wars and major combat operations of the United States since 1900.
 They were asked to give, in a single assessment, an overall justness score (J) for each conflict.
 They also applied the seven just war criteria to each conflict.
 A composite index of the seven criteria was formed by taking the mean of the seven scores.
-This measure is termed the Just War Index (JWI), which was compared with J. How correlated are JWI and J?
-As the political orientation of each participant may influence their evaluations, we also explored how experts across the political spectrum-on both the right and left -are similar and different in evaluating these conflict cases.
+This measure is termed the Just War Index (JWI), which was compared with J. As the political orientation of each participant may influence their evaluations, we also explored how experts across the political spectrum-on both the right and left6-are similar and different in evaluating these conflict cases.